tagohd/mono/Outline NEO.md

 ## 2.2 Initiation
 ### 2.2.1 Tests, Allies, and Enemies
 - Luke and Case learn some spells
-	- Probably the only thing that changes here is that Luke becomes more and more convinced that he knows Case from a past life or something.
-	- Normally, Case would find this kinda weird, but it probably only reinforces the idea that James is telling the truth.
 	- Maybe Case tries to ask him what he remembers about the previous timeline.
 Luke doesn't remember Case dying, but he gets the sense that they spent a lot of time together.
-(That's kinda obvious, though.)
+(That's kinda obvious, though.
+Point is, he doesn't really remember anything specific.)
 - James is pushing Luke really hard, and Luke's not doing that well with it.
 (He'll just have to try harder.)
 He perseveres because he believes it's necessary to save Sam.

 ### 2.2.2 The Approach